-Feeling “a bit OCD”?! or Remembering the D in OCD during the pandemic
+Feeling “a bit OCD”?!
+Remembering the D in OCD during the pandemic

 The first step in getting help in my experience is taking about it, with someone you trust.
-I know that sounds easy, it’s not, but it’s worth it.
-How ever horrible or meaningful you believe the thoughts are, sharing them takes away their power somewhat.
-The next step is receiving signposts for further support (some are below).
+I know if you are reading this and are struggling as I was, that sounds both simple and impossible.
+It is, but it’s worth it.
+However horrible or meaningful you believe the thoughts are, sharing them takes away their power somewhat.

 Reaching out for help however you do this is a sign of strength as you take responsibility for your mental health.
 The more we take steps to seek help when we need it, the more resources we have to be there for those we love.
 Self-care is hardly ever selfish.

 Sources of support

 At the moment you may feel you don't want to reach out to your GP or local mental health services but don’t let this put you off.
 You deserve support and to identify ways to support yourself. too.
 Your doctor is best placed to provide information and advice and signpost you to further support.
 However, if you feel you are in crisis you can always contact Samaritans on 116 123 or SHOUT by texting 85258.

 Finally below, I share further resources with advice and information which has helped me:

 I have learned that by challenging stereotypes this gives others more courage to seek help themselves.
 Whilst not everyone is ready to be open about their mental health and diagnosis, those of us that can speak out about unhelpful stigma are hopefully inspiring those around us to look after their mental health too.